 Amenities?
 The park has plentiful parking (though I’d recommend taking a Cozumel taxi there), good public restrooms, and a few small stores and souvenir stands at the main entrance to the site.

-Punta Sur is a third wonderful venue in this list that’s run by the municipality of Cozumel, so you can get reliable and updated information from their website using this link.
+Punta Sur Eco Beach Park is a third wonderful venue in this list of Cozumel Mayan ruins sites, and is run by the Island’s municipal government, so you can get reliable and updated information from their website using this link.

 The Punta Sur Ecological park itself is well-maintained and provides helpful interpretation for all of their activities, as well as places to swim, snorkel, and use clean and well-kept bathrooms and changing facilities.

-As you enter Punta Sur Eco Park, you’ll proceed down a good dirt road along the shore for a few minutes, and soon find the next major Mayan ruin spot, known as El Caracol.
+As you enter Punta Sur Eco Park, you’ll proceed down a good dirt road along the shore for a few minutes, and soon find the next major Mayan ruin spot in Cozumel, known as El Caracol.